SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/04-Type-Conversion.md

 You will get a single character on each line.

-Combine all the characters into a sigle string and print it to the console.
+Combine all the characters into a single string and print it to the console.

 ## Examples